 Coast Radar publishes reviews of a variety of products and services.
 Our selections are unbiased and are made independently, sometimes we earn a small commission (also known as “affiliate revenue”) when a reader clicks a link in our content and buys a product that we have featured.

 Our articles are never influenced by advertisers and are not written for the purpose of promoting a product.
 We add links which may or may not be affiliate where it provides relevant information to the topic being discussed in the article.

 What is affiliate revenue?

 Affiliate revenue is a small percentage of commission shared between retailers, publishers and affiliate networks that connect them.
-When a product featured on the Coast Radar is linked to affiliate revenue, we will always make this clear to readers with a statement at the bottom of the page.

 How does it work?